 About Adam Coti

-I've been a freelance front-end Web developer for over eighteen years.
+I've been a freelance front-end Web developer for twenty years.
 My availability varies, but feel free to contact me if you're interested in the services I offer.
 My Web site with portfolio and client list is at www.purefreedom.com.
 Also, take a look at some recent articles I've written for CSS-Tricks.